Honk, honk. Beep, beep.

 It’s a simple theme to work with, and there are lots of easy DIY ideas that won’t break the bank or stress you out.

 I recently put together a few crafty things, including a photo booth, a truck game, and themed goody bags, for my dear friend’s son’s truck party.

 They were easy to make and added such a magical touch.

 Pin the Wheels on the Truck

-First, I'm a huge fan of felt.
+First, I love felt.
 I have piles and piles of it, and I love making felt boards for my son.
-He learned his shapes from his birthday party felt board (Abbey's Magical Shapes).
+He learned his shapes from his birthday party felt board (Abbey’s Magical Shapes).
 And, I love how felt sticks to felt.
-It makes designing activities so simple :)
+It makes designing activities so simple 🙂

-Not only are felt boards a fun learning tool but they double as great party games, especially for toddlers.
+Not only are felt boards a fun learning tool, but felt boards double as great party games, especially for toddlers.

 Rather than hosting a formal game, these felt boards make great stations for kids who are developmentally at the parallel play stage.

 To go with the theme, I made a Pin the Wheels on the Truck felt board.
 The materials cost nothing – because I utilized things I had previously purchased for other parties or activities.

 I used a foam board from Dollar Tree (definitely check out Dollar Tree first because these boards are way higher priced at the craft stores).
 Then I hot glued sheets of blue felt to the board make the background.